qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 }
 ```

-It doesn't work because the implicit iterator keeps borrowing the `vec`, but `vec.push` requires mutable borrowing the `vec`, which violates mutable borrow exclusiveness.

-However, manually using index can work:
+Manually managing the index in loop can work:

 ```rust
 let mut vec: Vec<i32> = vec![1, 2, 3];